oobabooga/text-generation-webui/README.md

 ## Downloading models

-Download a GGUF model file from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads&search=gguf) and place it in the `user_data/models` folder.
-That's it — the UI will detect it automatically.
+1. Download a GGUF model file from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads&search=gguf).
+2. Place it in the `user_data/models` folder.

+That's it.
+The UI will detect it automatically.

 Not sure what will fit your GPU?
 Use the [VRAM Calculator](https://huggingface.co/spaces/oobabooga/accurate-gguf-vram-calculator).